The Twelvefold way, the non-intersecting circles problem, and partitions of multisets: the non-intersecting circles problem

 We can therefore write

 Thus

-\end{example} \begin{corollary} Let $n$ be a positive integer.
-Then $C_n$ is the number of unlabelled rooted tree with $n+1$ vertices. \end{corollary} \begin{proof} There is a one to one correspondence between $n$ non-intersecting circles and an unlabelled rooted tree with $n+1$ vertices.
+So, the number of ways to draw $6$ non-intersecting circles in a plane regardless to their sizes is equal $48$. \end{example} A rooted tree may be defined as a free tree in which some vertex has been distinguished as the \textit{root}.
+We can see some values of rooted tree for positive integer $n$ in \cite{In1}. \begin{corollary} Let $n$ be a positive integer.
+Then $B_n$ is the number of unlabeled rooted tree with $n+1$ vertices. \end{corollary} \begin{proof} There is a one to one correspondence between $n$ non-intersecting circles and an unlabeled rooted tree with $n+1$ vertices.
 It is enough to draw a circle for each non-root vertex and put a circle inside another one if the second one is the parent of the first one. \end{proof}